Renewable energy in the United Kingdom: Hydroelectric

 As of 2012, hydroelectric power stations in the United Kingdom accounted for 1.67 GW of installed electrical generating capacity, being 1.9% of the UK's total generating capacity and 14% of UK's renewable energy generating capacity.
 Annual electricity production from such schemes is approximately 5,700 GWh, being about 1.5% of the UK's total electricity production.

 There are also pumped-storage power stations in the UK.
 These power stations are net consumers of electrical energy however they contribute to balancing the grid, which can facilitate renewable generation elsewhere, for example by 'soaking up' surplus renewable output at off-peak times and release the energy when it is required.

+Renewable heat

+Renewable heat in the UK comes from biomass and biogas, direct renewable heat sources such as solar thermal and geothermal heat, and ambient heat captured by heat pumps.

+In 2024, renewable heat demand was mainly solid biomass (60%) and heat pumps (27%).
+Wastes and biogases accounted for 8.3% and 3.3% respectively, and primary sources such as active solar heating and geothermal heat were about 0.7%.

+Heat pumps

+Heat pumps transfer ambient heat into buildings and hot-water systems.
+They accounted for 27% of renewable heat demand in 2024.
+The Climate Change Committee reported that heat pump installations increased by 56% in 2024, driven by increased support from government schemes, but that only around 1% of UK homes are heated with a heat pump.

+In England and Wales, the Boiler Upgrade Scheme provides grants for low-carbon heating systems.
+In its annual report for April 2024 to March 2025, Ofgem reported that 49,136 vouchers had been redeemed and that 97% were for air source heat pumps.

 Geothermal power

 Investigations into the exploitation of Geothermal power in the United Kingdom, prompted by the 1973 oil crisis, were abandoned as fuel prices fell.
 Only one scheme is operational, in Southampton.
 In 2009, planning permission was granted for a geothermal scheme near Eastgate, County Durham, but funding was withdrawn and As of August 2017 there has been no further progress.
 In November 2018, drilling started for a plant planning permission for a commercial-scale geothermal power plant on the United Downs industrial estate near Redruth by Geothermal Engineering.
 The plant will produce 3 MW of renewable electricity.
 In December 2010, the Eden Project in Cornwall was given permission to build a Hot Rock Geothermal Plant.
 This was completed in June 2023.
 This was the first deep geothermal heating plant built in Britain since 1987 and cost £24 million in total.